Frumple/vancouver-buses/README.md

 ### Buy an upgrade (Cost: X number of fares)

-Anytime during your Action Phase, you may choose to buy one of the three revealed upgrade cards as long as you have the fares to buy one.
+Any time during your Action Phase, you may choose to buy one of the three revealed upgrade cards as long as you have the fares to buy one.
 The fare cost of each upgrade is indicated in the top-right corner of the upgrade card.
 When you buy one of the revealed card, replace it with the card on top of the upgrade deck.

+Note: You cannot buy an upgrade with the same name as one that you already possess.

 There are two kinds of upgrades, **permanent upgrades** and **one-shot upgrades**: